voussoir/reddit/Newsletterbot/README.md

 Newsletterbot
 =============

+- 2017 03 31
+    - Added COLLATE NOCASE to the subscribers table.
+    - Made a single large DB_INIT string to make formatting easier.
+    - Fixed bug in which the subreddit names were not being lowercased correctly causing db fetch to miss the entry.
+    - Fixed reportall to only say each subreddit once in the "ALL REDDITS" dump.
+    - Moved comments for clarity

 - 2016 06 05
     - MULTIREDDITS.
 Newsletterly now properly uses multireddits to find posts in lots of subreddits at once.
 This reduces the amount of fine-tuning I can do on a per-subreddit basis, but the speed benefits are worth the trade off.
 If you are running a copy of Newsletterly you'll need to migrate all active subscription subreddits to one or more multireddits on the bot's account.
 Order and grouping does not matter.